Digigma/TUDDatabaseConnectionAndMore/README.md

 # TUDDatabaseConnectionAndMore
-Connecting a java app to a database and making different changes to it, as well as some basic queries
+Connecting a java app to a database and making different changes to it, as well as some basic queries.
+Left out the properties file on purpose and midified the password on all of them.